lonexreb/CiPE/Why CiPE.md

 Automatically identify and warn patients about potential harmful interactions between drugs they are currently taking.

 ## Side-Effect Mitigation Recommendations:
 In cases where there's a risk of side effects, the tool will offer actionable advice and recommended steps to mitigate these side effects.
+It will medicaaly suggest ways to avoid side-effects.

 # Technical Requirements: